Witt groups of Grassmann varieties: Introduction

-for all possible shifts $i\in\bbZ/4$ and all possible twists $L\in\Pic(X)/2$ in the duality, see Appendix~\ref{TotalWitt_app}.
+for all possible shifts $i\in\bbZ/4$ and all possible twists $[L]\in\Pic(X)/2$ in the duality.
+Details about this total Witt group, including the dependency on choosing $L$ in its class $[L]\in\Pic(X)/2$, can be found in Section~\ref{tot-form_sec}.
+For this introduction, let us keep things simple\,: The total Witt group of $X$ wraps up all Witt groups of~$X$, for all possible shifts~$i$ and all twists~$L$.

 For $X=\Spec(F)$, the spectrum of a field, the total Witt group boils down to the classical Witt group~$\Wper(F)$ but even in that case the above Theorem is new and the total Witt group of $\Grass_{F}(d,n)$ involves non-trivial shifted and twisted Witt groups.
-The result has a very round form when stated for total Witt groups but the classical unshifted Witt groups $\Wper^0(X,L)$ can be isolated, as well as the unshifted and untwisted Witt group $\Wper(X)=\Wper^0(X,\cO_X)$.
-Indeed, the announced basis consists of homogeneous elements and we describe below how to read their explicit shifts and twists on the Young diagrams.
+The result has a very round form when stated for total Witt groups but Knebusch's classical unshifted Witt groups $\Wper^0(\Grass_{X}(d,n),L)$ can be isolated, as well as the unshifted and untwisted Witt group $\Wper(\Grass_{X}(d,n))=\Wper^0(\Grass_{X}(d,n),\cO)$.
+Indeed, the announced basis consists of homogeneous elements and we describe below how to read their explicit shifts~$i$ and twists~$L$ directly on the corresponding Young diagram.
 For instance, it is worth noting that there are no new interesting antisymmetric forms in the Witt groups of $\Grass_X(d,n)$, that is, except for those extended from~$X$, see Corollary~\ref{ranks_cor}.

 To describe our basis explicitly, we need to introduce \emph{even} Young diagrams.
 We first consider ordinary Young diagrams sitting in the upper left corner of a rectangle with $d$ rows and $e$ columns, which we call the \emph{frame} of the diagram.
 See Figure~\ref{framed_fig}.